Child welfare for You

 This service is provided free of charge to all member clubs and if we cant answer questions directly, we work closely with the Safeguarding in Spot Unit of Children 1st who are always on hand to provide support.

-In light of recent media attention, we are aware that clubs may have increased anxiety about child protection.
-If this is the case, you can contact the STS Child Protection Lead Officer, Jacqui Dunlop by calling 0131 467 2489 or emailing firstname.lastname@example.org.
-Clubs and individuals can also contact Safeguarding in Sport at 0141 419 1156 for advice, guidance and help.
+If clubs or members of the public have any concerns regarding child welfare in shooting, please contact the STS Child Protection Lead Officer, Jacqui Dunlop, by calling 0131 467 2489 or emailing email@example.com.
+Clubs and individuals can also contact Safeguarding in Sport directly at 0141 419 1156 for advice, guidance and help.

 Our Child Protection Policy & Documents

 STS takes the matter of child protection extremely seriously.
 Providing child friendly environments for children to participate in shooting is just as much about creating a positive atmosphere, encouraging children into clubs as it is about protecting children from harm by providing safe environments.
 STS has taken some time to review and condense its child protection policies, paperwork and forms, working closely with the Safeguarding in Sport Unit from Children 1st to make sure we are adhering to best practice in sport.
 STS has put all the child protection material into a single documents to make it all easy to locate and cross reference.

 The document prepared by STS includes the child protection policy, as well information on the processes and forms it has in place:

 Guidance Notes on the PVG Scheme